 If the individual receiving services is a minor served by child welfare, members of their treatment team shall include their child welfare Case Manager and guardian ad litem (if assigned).
 If and how the parent will be included in treatment should be determined in coordination with the dependency case manager, based on individual circumstances.
+By accepting a child who is already involved in the child welfare system for CAT services, the Network Service Provider does not assume the responsibilities of the child welfare Case Manager or dependency case manager.
+Network Service Providers may provide information to the court or the dependency case manager upon request but are not responsible for completing court reports or case notes for the dependency case manager.
+To streamline visits with the foster care parent, the CAT case manager and dependency case manager shall endeavor to schedule joint visits.
 Network Service Providers shall document efforts to identify and coordinate with the other key entities in the case notes.